 “I think the government has committed a grave mistake,” Al Jazeera quoted Camila Vallejo as saying.
 “They wanted to wipe out and make invisible this demonstration.
 With this the people will only come out in greater force because there’s huge discontent.”

 A group of 20+ leading international intellectuals, including Noam Chomsky and Norman Finkelstein, has just signed a letter of support to Chile’s protesting students.

 Addendum: we thank the attentive reader who just informed us that “the claim that ‘Chile is by far the richest and most-developed country in South America, and enjoys living standards on a par with many Western countries’ is not true.
-Measured nominally, in dollar terms, its a bit higher than Brazil, Argentina and Mexico, but measured in terms of purchasing power, what things costs, that determines the actual standard of living, it’s lower than Argentina and a just little higher than Mexico.
-This is important because supporters of Pinochet often make the claim that his policies made Chile wealthier than its neighbors.”
+Measured nominally, in dollar terms, its a bit higher than Brazil, Argentina and Mexico, but measured in terms of purchasing power, it’s lower than Argentina and a just little higher than Mexico.
+This is important because supporters of Pinochet often make the claim that his policies made Chile wealthier than its neighbors.”.